jeshernandez/PiTrac/docs/build-guide.md

 3. **Software Installation** - Install PiTrac software and calibrate cameras

 Each phase builds on the previous one, so follow them in order for the best experience.

+## Supporting Tutorial Videos

+We're developing companion videos to the written documentation to better visually show how to build your PiTrac.
+Here's what we have so far (no link means this video is still in the works):

+- Part  1 - Introduction to PiTrac
+- Part 2A - 3D Printing the PiTrac Tower
+- Part 2B - [3D Printing the BaseBox] (https://youtu.be/DwA4mXsMMAY)
+- Part 3B - [Tower Build] (https://youtu.be/8COCvxQgKR8)
+- Part 4A - [Component Installation] (https://youtu.be/93e-ukvGhJ0)
+- Part 4B - [PiTrac Software Setup] (https://youtu.be/M0pMmwSKbK4)
+- Part 4C - [Optional Software] (https://youtu.be/0mW1fRwRDdU)
+- Part 4D - [Final Assembly] (https://youtu.be/sgJq0n0NwYA)
+- Part 5A - De-Distortion Configuration
+- Part 5B - Calibration

+Please note that the written documentation is meant to be the most up-to-date and accurate information on building PiTrac systems.
+If there's a discrepancy between that documentation nand the vidoes, rely on the documents.
+Or, ask a question on the Discord server!

 ---